 As a composer, Dr. Roberson has composed various pieces ranging from solo to symphonic works.
 Her music has appeared in master classes with world-renowned vocalist, Dawn Upshaw.
 She has won several composition competitions.
 Some of which include winner of the Margaret Blackburn Composition Competition.
 She was also awarded the Eubie Blake Scholar Award for outstanding musician and composer.
 During her studies at the University of Illinois at Urbana-Champaign she was awarded a grant from the Women’s Studies program in order to compose her chamber opera piece titled A Room of One’s Own based on the book by Virginia Woolf.
 She currently accepts commissions and participates in collaborations with artists.
 With every note she writes, she strives to touch the souls of listeners through rich, colorful, and energetic sounds.

 As a teacher, Dr. Roberson has received positive ratings from her students.
-She has recently taught at the University of Illinois at Urbana-Champaign, Spelman College, Howard University, University of Maryland Baltimore County and Anne Arundel Community College.
+She teaches piano, strings, woodwind, brass and percussion.
+Her students have won various competitions and scholarships in competitions such as ACT-SO, MSMTA, MTNA and Piano Guild.
+She has recently taught at the University of Illinois at Urbana-Champaign, Spelman College, Howard University, the University of Maryland at Baltimore County and Anne Arundel Community College.
 She has also assisted with the growth and development of private piano programs at the Nathan Carter School of Music, Maryland Conservatory of Music and Champaign School of Music.
+Dr. Roberson has also taught general music, band and choir at Holy Trinity Episcopal School, Greenland Pines Elementary School and Grace Episcopal School.
 Dr. Roberson is a recipient of the Guild Teachers’ National Honor Roll Award from the American College of Musicians for preparing top students for piano adjudication and international composition contests.
-In 2022, she received the Piano Guild Hall of Fame Award.
+In 2022, she was award the Piano Guild Hall of Fame.
 Dr. Roberson is currently a part-time professor at Howard Community College.